o-ba/custom_dashboard_widgets/Readme.md

 You can find more information in the [official documentation][6].

 #### Important
 The included widgets and data providers **don't** evaluate any permissions!
-Therefore the widgets and data providers shouldn't be activated for editors and only be used by admins.
+Therefore most of the widgets shouldn't be activated for editors and only be used by admins.

 ### Included widgets
 - ``extensionInformation``: Simple information widget with a custom template using an extended button provider
 - ``failedSchedulerTasks``: Displays failed tasks and links to the module by using the extended button provider
-- ``recentlyCreatedPages``: Displays a defined number of recently created pages with edit link
+- ``recentlyCreatedPages``: Displays a defined number of recently created pages with an edit link
-- ``recentlyModifiedContent``: Displays a defined number of recently modified content with edit link
+- ``recentlyModifiedContent``: Displays a defined number of recently modified content with an edit link
 - ``localExtensions``: Displays the amount of 3rd party extensions in the installation
 - ``typeOfPages``: Doughnut chart showing amount of pages per page type
 - ``typeOfContent``: Bar chart showing amount of contet elements per content type